rbdannenberg/arco/doc/ugens.md

 table is specified separately (see the create methods for details).
 Phase is a float in degrees.

-`/arco/tableosc/select id index` -- Select a waveform by index.
+o`/arco/tableosc/select id index` -- Select a waveform by index.
 (See create methods to create wavefoms.)

 `/arco/tableosc/repl_freq id freq_id` -- Replace the frequency
 control input with another unit generator.

-`/arco/tableosc/set_freq id chan freq` -- Set the frequency constant to a floating point value.
+y`/arco/tableosc/set_freq id chan freq` -- Set the frequency constant to a floating point value.
 Only the specifid channel is changed.

-`/arco/tableosc/repl_amp id freq_id` -- Replace the amplitude
+`/arco/tableosc/repl_amp id amp_id` -- Replace the amplitude
 control input with another unit generator.

 `/arco/tableosc/set_amp id chan amp` -- Set the amplitude constant to a floating point value.
 Only the specified channel is changed.

+`/arco/tableosc/set_phase id chan phase` -- Set the phase (in degrees) to a floating point value.
+Only the specified channel is changed.
+Normally this is not used because you can set all phases with the keyword parameter `phases` (see also `/arco/tableosc/new`).
+Use this message to set different initial phases across multiple channels.
+This should be done at creation time before using the oscillator but _after_ setting and selecting the wavetable, since the initial phase internally may be based on the wavetable length.
+The `phase` parameter is in degrees; use 180 rather than PI.

 `/arco/tableosc/sel in index` -- select table at index.